 THIS DATE IN HISTORY: Nov.
 6

-"I've never considered myself a natural goal scorer," Messier said.
+"I've never considered myself a natural goal scorer," Messier says.
 "I always look to make the play for my wings.
 But if you stay around long enough, you're bound to get some goals."

 It's Messier's first hat trick since his three-goal performance against the New Jersey Devils in Game 6 of the 1994 Eastern Conference Final after guaranteeing a Rangers victory.

 1946: The Boston Bruins and Detroit Red Wings play to a 3-3 tie at Olympia Stadium in a penalty-free game.
-It's the first game in the Bruins' 22-year history without a penalty.
+It's the first game in the Bruins' 22-year history played without a penalty being called.

 1983: Wayne Gretzky scores four goals for his 19th NHL hat trick and assists on three others to help the Edmonton Oilers to an 8-5 road win against the Winnipeg Jets.
-Exactly five years later, Gretzky becomes the third player in NHL history to score 1,700 points when he gets two goals and an assist in career game No. 711, helping the Los Angeles Kings to a 5-3 road win against the Chicago Blackhawks.
+Exactly five years later, Gretzky becomes the third player in NHL history to score 1,700 points when he gets two goals and an assist in career game No. 711, helping the Los Angeles Kings to a 5-3 win against the Blackhawks at Chicago Stadium.

 Video: Wayne Gretzky all-time leader in goals, points

-1985: The Philadelphia Flyers become the first team in NHL history to score the first goal in 12 consecutive games.
-Peter Zezel gives the Flyers a 1-0 lead at 14:01 of the first period and Philadelphia defeats the Rangers 5-2 at Madison Square Garden.
+1985: The Philadelphia Flyers become the first team in NHL history to score the first goal for the 12th consecutive game from the start of a season.
+It happens when Peter Zezel scores 14:01 into a 5-2 victory against the Rangers at Madison Square Garden.

 2011: The Vancouver Canucks use their special teams to defeat the Blackhawks 6-2 at United Center.
 Six players score goals for the Canucks, who go 5-for-6 on the power play and kill off all five man-advantages for the Blackhawks.